MicrosoftDocs/azure-docs/articles/sql-data-warehouse/sql-data-warehouse-tables-data-types.md

 ## <a name="unsupported-data-types"></a>Workarounds for unsupported data types

-The following list shows the data types that [SQL Analytics](sql-data-warehouse-overview-what-is.md#sql-analytics-and-sql-pools) does not support and gives alternatives that you can use instead of the unsupported data types.
+The following list shows the data types that SQL Data Warehouse does not support and gives alternatives that you can use instead of the unsupported data types.

 | Unsupported data type | Workaround |
 | --- | --- |